South Ferry/Whitehall Street station: IRT Broadway–Seventh Avenue Line platforms

 There are two separate stations on the IRT Broadway–Seventh Avenue Line, which are individually named the South Ferry station due to their connection to Manhattan's South Ferry.
 The name "South Ferry loops" is used for the old South Ferry platforms, while the newer platforms are called New South Ferry.
 The newer island platform station was first used by the Broadway–Seventh Avenue Line's 1 service from 2009 to 2012 until it was damaged by Hurricane Sandy, and was again placed into use in 2017.
 The outer loop platform was reopened on April 4, 2013, to provide temporary replacement service, and closed again in 2017 when the newer station reopened.
 It is occasionally used as the start point for the New York Transit Museum's special event trains.

 Old South Ferry station (1905–2009, 2013–2017)

-The South Ferry loops consist of two side platforms on curved balloon loop tracks.
+The Old South Ferry station loops consist of two side platforms on curved balloon loop tracks.
 Passengers had to leave the station to transfer between platforms.
 Generally, IRT Broadway–Seventh Avenue Line trains stopped on the outer loop platform, and IRT Lexington Avenue Line trains used the inner loop platform.
 The entire loop measures about 2050 ft long and originally included a storage track (the inner loop) measuring about 2000 ft long.
 The tunnel is constructed of concrete, with brick waterproofing on the walls and floors, as well as asphalt waterproofing on the roof.
 Within the station, columns were placed between the tracks at intervals of 5 ft; these columns supported 12.5 ft roof girders, which spanned either track.